-The division of vascular surgery and endovascular therapy participated in early FDA-approved clinical trials for carotid stenting, leading to FDA approval of the first carotid stent with distal protection platform in the country.
+Penn endovascular surgeons at took part in the first clinical trials of angioplasty and stenting for patients with severe carotid artery stenosis at high risk for carotid endarterectomy, leading to FDA approval of the first carotid stent with distal protection platform in the country.

 A long-standing collaboration with Penn stroke neurologists has optimized care of patients with symptomatic and asymtomatic carotid disease.